 Some people experience nausea, with or without vomiting, at some time during treatment.
 This may occur as early as the first treatment.
-If you have nausea or vomiting, tell your doctor or nurse.
+If you have nausea or vomiting, tell your radiation oncologist or nurse.
 Medication can be prescribed to relieve this.
 A change in your diet may also be helpful.
-Below are suggestions to help reduce your nausea and ensure you take in enough foods and liquids:
+Below are suggestions to help reduce your nausea and ensure you eat enough foods and liquids:

 - Eat a light meal before your treatment.

 - When feeling nauseous, start by nibbling on dry, starchy foods (toast, crackers, pretzels), and progress to small, frequent meals throughout the day.

 - Some people find drinking ginger tea helpful for managing nausea.
 You can drink ginger tea if you have no sores in your mouth.

 - Drink only a small amount of liquid with your meals to prevent feeling full or bloated.

 - Sip liquids in between meals throughout the day.
 Using a straw may help.
 Try freezing your favorite beverages in ice cube trays and sucking on these during the day.

 - Select foods that will not cause nausea.
 Foods that are usually well tolerated include:

 - Dry, starchy foods, such as toast, soda crackers, Melba toast, dry cereal, pretzels, and angel food cake